Slightly Compressible Forchheimer Flows in Rotating Porous Media: Introduction and formulation of the problem

 \section{Introduction and formulation of the problem}

-We study slightly compressible fluid flows in rotating porous media.
-The fluid has density $\rho$, velocity $v$, and pressure $p$.
-The porous media is rotated with a constant angular velocity $\tilde\Omega \eR$, with the unit vector $\eR$ being the axis of rotation, and $\tilde\Omega\ge 0$ being the angular speed.
-Let $x$ be the coordinate vector of a position in the rotating frame.
+We study slightly compressible fluid flows in rotating porous media in the three dimensional space.
+The fluid has density $\rho$, velocity $v$, pressure $p$, and dynamic viscosity $\mu$.
+The porous medium has constant porosity $\tilde \phi\in(0,1)$ and permeability $k$.
+It is rotated with a constant angular velocity $\vec\Omega$, and an associated rotating frame is given.
+In this rotating coordinate system, $\vec\Omega$ is written as $\tilde\Omega \eR$, where $\tilde\Omega\ge 0$ is the constant angular speed, and $\eR$ is a constant unit vector.
+Let $x$ be the coordinate vector of a position in this rotating frame.